 Be sure to enter Effective Unit Size and the SCA (Sales Comparison Analysis) Unit Type.
-This is most frequently identified as acres, however, in cases where sales are not driven by acres, other units of measure such as AUMs, board feet, barrels, etc., may be used.
+This is frequently identified as acres; however, in cases where acres are NOT the proper unit comparison, others such as ER Units, AUMs, board feet, barrels, wet-acres, crop-acres, etc., may be used.

 For most cells, a drop-down menu for saved responses can be created.

 Note: When “mousing” over certain cells a padlock icon is seen.
-This indicates that the cell is “locked” by the software so automatic calculations occur.
-If you wish to change a value for a locked cell, simply click the padlock and it will “open” and you can make your change.
+This indicates that the cell is “locked” by the software for automatic calculations.
+If the user elects to change a value for a locked cell, simply click the padlock and it will “open” and you can enter your specific change as an “over-ride”.
 Click again to change back to the default value.
-The font color will be red to remind you that you unlocked the cell and entered your own value.
+The “red” font color will remind you that you of the unlocked the cell and entered your own value.
 The red font does not show on printed sales or reports.

 The expanded Grantor field looks like this: